-[14:32] It is a gradual revelation that took place over an extensive period of time.
+It is a gradual revelation that took place over an extensive period of time.
 And that has to be figured into the mix.
-Jesus said before he left his apostles, said, I have many things to reveal unto you.
+Jesus said before he left his apostles, I have many things to reveal unto you, but you cannot bear them now.

-But you cannot bear them now.
-Then he goes on to say, Howbeit when he the Spirit of truth has come, he will guide you into all truth and he will show you things to come.
-So Christ informed them even before he left.
+[14:54] Then he goes on to say, how be it when he the spirit of truth has come, he will guide you into all truth, and he will show you things to come.
+So Christ informed them even before he left, there are a lot of things you need to know, and a lot of things I'm going to reveal to you, but not now.

-There are a lot of things you need to know and a lot of things I'm going to reveal to you.
-But not now.
-You can't handle it now.
-It will be later.
+You can't handle it now, it will be later.
 That's just one brief instance that reveals progressive revelation.

-And then the last point that we considered is that we must admit to only one interpretation of a given passage.
-Although the applications of it may be several.

-There is only one accurate interpretation of each passage of Scripture.
-It isn't yours.
-It isn't mine.
-It isn't particular church denominations.
+And then, the last point that we considered is that we must admit to only one interpretation of a given passage, although the applications of it may be several, there is only one accurate interpretation of each passage of scripture.

-[15:40] The meaning of each and every passage of Scripture is the meaning that the writer originally intended to convey.
+It isn't yours, mine, it isn't particular church denominations, the meaning of each and every passage of scripture is the meaning that the writer originally intended to convey.

-And that meaning which the recipients of that information whether it was a Pauline epistle or whether it was an Old Testament document how did they understand?
+And that meaning, which the recipients of that information, whether it was a Pauline epistle, or whether it was an Old Testament document, how did they understand it?

 What did they take it to mean?
 That is absolutely key.
 God does not speak out of both sides of his mouth.
-It is not a fruitful thing for a group of people to get together read a passage of Scripture and each one gives their interpretation.
+It is not a fruitful thing for a group of people to get together, read a passage of scripture, and each one gives their interpretation.

-And amazingly enough what often happens is which one is right?
-Well they're all right.
-Because this is what it says to you this is what it says to you this is what I get out of it this is what it says to me.
-Now those are all fine for application.
-If you want to say well this reminds me of or there is a parallel or it is akin to that's fine.
+[16:25] interpretation.
+And amazingly enough, what often happens is, which one is right?
+Well, they're all right.
+Because this is what it says to you, this is what it says to you, this is what I get out of it, and this is what it says to me.

+Now, those are all fine for application.
+If you want to say, well, this reminds me of, or there is a parallel, or it is akin to, that's fine.

-[16:52] And if there is a principle there principles are to be claimed.
-But we cannot come to a passage of Scripture interpreted in a way that makes us feel good about it and then declare that to be the accurate interpretation.
+And if there is a principle there, principles are to be claimed.
+But we cannot come to a passage of scripture, interpret it in a way that makes us feel good about it, and then declare that to be the accurate interpretation.

-the accurate interpretation is the message that the writer intended to communicate.
+The accurate interpretation is the message that the writer intended to communicate.
 Isn't that the way it is when you write?

-When you write someone a letter don't you fill it with meaning and names and places and dates and you have some kind of correspondence or message that you are communicating to that person.
+When you write someone a letter, don't you fill it with meaning, and names, and places, and dates, and you have some kind of correspondence or message that you are communicating to that person.

-And what you intend to say is the meaning of that.
-Now sometimes we do not say things all that clearly and there is an occasion for what we call reading between the lines.
+[17:34] And what you intend to say is the meaning of that.
+Now, sometimes we do not say things all that clearly, and there is an occasion for what we call reading between the lines.

-But that has to be done with extreme care and taking the whole context into consideration.
-So it's very very important.
+But that has to be done with extreme care and taking the whole context into consideration. information.
+So, it's very, very important.
 I have here in my hands now the very first Bible that I ever owned.